ministryofjustice/analytics-platform-ops/git-crypt/README.md

         $ bfg --version
         bfg 1.13.0

 3. Temporarily delete branch protection rules.
 Record what they were first!
-The config repo has a "Branch protection rule" for master that ensures no direct pushes and requires a PR has at least 1 review.
-See: https://github.com/ministryofjustice/analytics-platform-config/settings/branches
+For example, the config repo has a "Branch protection rule" for master that ensures no direct pushes and requires a PR has at least 1 review.
+See: <https://github.com/ministryofjustice/analytics-platform-config/settings/branches>

-4. Run `remove-gpg-users.sh` to delete the keys for a list of users.
-For example:

-       ~/ap/analytics-platform-ops/git-crypt/remove-gpg-users.sh ministryofjustice analytics-platform-config 009C7ABCDEFA51899473BE4CA4B6DCF9EBAB932.gpg 2480EC66A51899473BE4CA4B6DC10A52603E7A8E.gpg
+4. Get a fresh clone the repo using the --mirror option, so that you get all the branches too. e.g.

+        cd /tmp
+        git clone --mirror git@github.com:ministryofjustice/analytics-platform-config

+5. For each user you want to remove, you need to delete their .gpg file in this freshly cloned repo. e.g. to delete two users:

+        bfg --delete-files 009C7ABCDEFA51899473BE4CA4B6DCF9EBAB93A2.gpg --no-blob-protection
+        bfg --delete-files 2480EC66A51899473BE4CA4B6DC10A52603E7A8E.gpg --no-blob-protection

-   This will remove the keys from master etc on the remote repo.
+   This will delete the keys from all commits on all branches.
+We use --no-blob-protection to delete them from the current branch as well.

+6. You need to 'expire' and 'prune' those deleted files from the repo, to really make them go:

+        git reflog expire --expire=now --all && git gc --prune=now --aggressive

+7. Now push these changes to GitHub:

+        git push

+   NB: You'll see some errors like:

+        ! [remote rejected] refs/pull/99/head -> refs/pull/99/head (deny updating a hidden ref)

+   Errors about "/pull" you can ignore - that is expected.
+   HOWEVER check you've not got an error about pushing to master:

+        ! [remote rejected] master -> master (protected branch hook declined)

+   If you get that, you'll need to switch off branch protection and re-push.

-5. Reclone and check that the commits have been removed by running e.g:
+8. Reclone and check that the commits have been removed e.g:

-        # e.g. for config repo
-        cd ..
-        mv analytics-platform-config analytics-platform-config.bak
+       cd ~/ap   # or whereever you keep your repos mv analytics-platform-config analytics-platform-config.bak
        git clone git@github.com:ministryofjustice/analytics-platform-config
        cd analytics-platform-config

        # check the list of current keys contain only users we want to keep
        ls .git-crypt/keys/default/0/

-        # check an old user to see the older commits have been removed
+       # check an old user's commits are removed
        git log -- .git-crypt/keys/default/0/0BC40E3E6462918D96DD1A68D5A4BCE161AC7DC8.gpg

        # check a current user still has their commits
        git log -- .git-crypt/keys/default/0/4F695620194C67495C8EFD2B9502AA070E5ED9A8.gpg

-6. Reinstate any branch protection rules on the GitHub repo.
+9. Reinstate any branch protection rules on the GitHub repo.

 ### Rotate the root key